 The pinhole camera is the simplest kind of camera.
 It does not have a lens.
 It just makes use of a tiny opening (a pinhole-sized opening) to focus all light rays within the smallest possible area to obtain an image, as clearly as possible.
-The simple image formed using a pinhole camera is always inverted, as shown in the image below.
+The simple image formed using a pinhole camera is always inverted.